Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.83 team ERA that ranks fourth across all league pitching staffs.
+- The Rays' 3.82 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to surrender the third-fewest home runs in baseball (145 total, 1.1 per game).
+- Rays pitchers combine to surrender 146 home runs (1.1 per game), the third-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.